Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

 <h2> Utilized Machine Learning (ML) Model </h2>

-With the aid of recent advances in machine learning (ML) techniques, the combination of ML and DIHM techniques gives rise to a breakthrough in solving the technical limitations of conventional DIHM. <strong>Convolutional autoencoder (CAE)</strong> and <strong>convolutional neural network (CNN)</strong> is utilized to learn and predict the feature of the images acquired from DIHM.
+With the aid of recent advances in artificial intelligence, the combination of ML and DIHM techniques gives rise to a breakthrough in solving the technical limitations of conventional DIHM. <strong>Convolutional autoencoder (CAE)</strong> and <strong>convolutional neural network (CNN)</strong> is utilized to learn and predict the feature of the images acquired from DIHM.

 <br>For the self-supervised CAE model, a CAE model trained with red blood cell (RBC) images can use features extracted from the latent space to predict angles or be used for data augmentation.
 <figure style="margin: 0; text-align: center;">